List of Eastern New Mexico Greyhounds head football coaches: Don Carthel

-Carthel held the position for six seasons 1985 - 1991 with 37 wins and 25 losses.
+Carthel held the position for six seasons from 1985 until 1991 with 37 wins and 25 losses.
 Guided the Greyhounds to their first ever conference title in 1991.
-Michael Sinclair was the MVP of the team and played for the Seattle Seahawks for 6 seasons.
-He led the NFL in Sacks in his 5th season beating out the late Reggie White.
+Michael Sinclair was the MVP of the team and played for the Seattle Seahawks for six seasons.
+He led the NFL in sacks in his fifth season beating out the late Reggie White.